 Large-scale projects, tourism infrastructure, privatisations and a burgeoning oil and gas sector are all strengthening Cyprus’ appeal as an interesting investment location, and the island has already enjoyed significant inflows from the US, Asia, Russia and the Middle East.
 Cyprus has come a long way in the last few years, surpassing all expectations, a fact reflected in increased direct investment figures rising to €6.6 billion already in 2014.
-The island’s improved credit standing, after consecutive upgrades by international credit rating agencies, the successful recapitalisation of its major banks, bond issues raising well over €2 billion in international markets, and numerous large-scale projects, have all contributed to the resurgence of Cyprus as a top foreign direct investment (FDI) location.
-Recognising the growing interest, Cyprus has focused on streamlining processes to boost its economy and attract more investment through modernising legislation, promoting development projects, diversifying tourism, introducing tax incentives and speeding up licencing procedures.
-Cyprus has been recognised for making notable improvements in upgrading its business environment, jumping up two places in the rankings of the World Bank’s 2016 Doing Business Report, after having climbed 17 places in 2016.
-Already recognised as a popular holiday destination and a business hub servicing international companies with multinational operations, the island is growing its investment appeal with more incentives and improvements to its FDI framework – making this a ripe time to invest in the Cypriot market.
+The island’s improved credit standing, after consecutive upgrades by international credit rating agencies, the successful recapitalisation of its major banks, bond issues raising over €3 billion in international markets, and numerous large-scale projects, have all contributed to the resurgence of Cyprus as a top foreign direct investment (FDI) location.
+Recognising this growing investor interest, Cyprus has focused on streamlining processes to boost its economy and attract more investment through modernising legislation, promoting development projects, diversifying tourism, introducing tax incentives and speeding up licencing procedures.
+Cyprus has been recognised for making notable improvements in upgrading its business environment, jumping up two places in the rankings of the World Bank’s 2017 Doing Business Report, after having climbed 17 places in 2016.
+Already recognised as a popular holiday destination and a safe business hub servicing international companies with multinational operations, the island is growing its investment appeal with more incentives and improvements to its FDI framework – making this a ripe time to invest in the Cypriot market.

 Large Scale Projects

-A key development in 2016 is the launch of Cyprus’ first-ever Science and Technology Park (STP), which provides strategic investors with an interesting opportunity to finance, design, build and manage the landmark project.
+A key development in 2016 was the launch of Cyprus’ first-ever Science and Technology Park (STP), which provides strategic investors with an interesting opportunity to finance, design, build and manage the landmark project.
 The planned STP will create applied research and development centres as well as office and support facilities tailored for science and technology companies, as well as promote business incubators to expand the range of opportunities for research and development investment.
 The tender notice was published in 2015 and has already garnered international interest.
 To sweeten the deal for foreign investors, Cyprus also offers various incentives, such as tax breaks, greater flexibility in authorisation procedures and easier application process for residence and employment permits.
 In addition, investors will have tax-breaks for expenditure on acquiring patents or copyrights, buying shares in innovative businesses and start-ups, and additional breaks for the cost of buying fixed assets to be used in innovative operations.

-A Burgeoning Oil and Gas Sector
+Evolving Oil and Gas Sector

 Renewed Confidence in Banking

-Following Cyprus’ financial adjustment programme, the first priority was to restructure the country’s banks – and in less than three years, the sector has been transformed and its largest banks fully recapitalised.
-Fresh cash injections and positive bank results are restoring confidence and the current restructuring of the industry has created opportunities for more foreign participation in the sector.
-The island’s two biggest lenders, Bank of Cyprus and Hellenic Bank, have already garnered significant international investor interest, including US billionaire venture capitalist Wilbur Ross.
+Following Cyprus’ financial adjustment programme, the first priority was to restructure the country’s banks – and in less than four years, the banking sector has been transformed with its largest banks fully recapitalised.
+Fresh cash injections and positive bank results restored confidence and the restructuring of the industry created opportunities for more foreign participation in the sector.
+The island’s two biggest lenders, Bank of Cyprus and Hellenic Bank, garnered significant international investor interest, including US billionaire venture capitalist Wilbur Ross.
 Further good news came from the Bank of Cyprus listing on the London Stock Exchange in January 2017.
-New York-based hedge fund Third Point became a major shareholder in Hellenic Bank in 2013 and strengthened its position by purchasing €7.7 million worth of convertible bonds, with additional cash injections from Belarussian-owned international video game company Wargaming and European Bank for Reconstruction and Development (EBRD).
+New York-based hedge fund Third Point became a major shareholder in Hellenic Bank in 2013 and strengthened its position by purchasing €7.7 million worth of convertible bonds, with additional cash injections from international online gaming company Wargaming and European Bank for Reconstruction and Development (EBRD).
 The banking sector has also seen some newcomers such as Swedish Ancoria Bank with an initial capital of €50 million.
 In addition, strategic new investment into the sector has come from the sale of the majority stake of the Cyprus subsidiary of Greece’s largest lender Piraeus Bank, to Lebanese Holding M. Sehnaoui SAL – which plans to inject €40 million of fresh capital into the bank.
 These developments have been a vote of confidence in the country’s banking sector – highlighting the attractive economic environment for investment in Cyprus.
 The sector is providing opportunities for new players to enter into the market and encouraging healthy competition and a wider scope of services.
 Investment opportunities that could be tapped into by international banks and financial groups are mergers and acquisitions, private equity and venture capital projects as well as financing of large infrastructure projects.

 Education & Research

 Cyprus has ambitious plans to develop the island into a regional education centre and knowledge hub.
 The island has already attracted cooperation and synergies with international universities, most notably the University of Nicosia launching the island’s first degree programme in medicine in collaboration with St George’s Medical School at the University of London, and University of Central Lancashire – Cyprus (UCLAN), being the first British university to establish a campus on the island.
 Since joining the EU in 2004, the number of foreign students studying in Cyprus has doubled and today 30% of students are foreigners – a figure which highlights the great opportunities that exist in Cyprus for the establishment of new universities, colleges and research institutes.
 Over the past six years, Cyprus has also harnessed nearly €80 million in EU funding for Cypriot-led research projects.
 In this regard, opportunities are opening up for business angels and venture capitalists looking for innovative start-ups, and to invest risk capital in exchange for equity in promising business ideas and products with high market potential.
 Cyprus has also launched a new Start-up Visa scheme, aiming to attract more international talent to establish ventures with high growth potential.

-Although the current economic climate remains challenging, Cyprus is determined to get back on the fast track and reclaim its title as an economic outperformer.
-To allay investor concerns, the government is making staunch efforts to improve its FDI framework and has vowed to cut through red tape to better facilitate investment.
+Having endured a challenging economic climate, Cyprus is back on the fast track in reclaiming its title as an economic outperformer.
+To enhance investor interest, the government is making staunch efforts to improve its FDI framework and has vowed to cut through red tape to better facilitate investment.
 These efforts are beginning to bear fruit, and Cyprus has seen an increase in both bank deposits and in the registration of new companies setting up on the island.
 Cyprus’ open economy and established role as a regional business hub between three continents continue to appeal to investors.
 The island also hosts a thriving forex industry with many global giants basing their operational headquarters in Cyprus.
 More recently, the investment funds sector has seen more traction and could develop into a multi-billion-euro industry, with funds under management already tripling in the last five years and exceeding €3 billion.